WhyIStayed/WhyILeft: Ray Rice Assault and the National Football League

 On August 28, NFL Commissioner Roger Goodell expressed regret for the original disciplinary measure and issued new standards for the NFL’s domestic violence policy to all personnel, including a six-game suspension without pay for a first offense and a lifetime ban for a second offense.

 On September 8, TMZ released full footage of the assault, which shows Rice and Palmer getting into a heated argument and Rice striking Palmer first.
 Palmer strikes him back once, and then Rice strikes her forcefully enough that she falls and hits the railing, rendering her unconscious.
 In reaction to the leak, Ravens head coach John Harbaugh claimed that the team had not seen the video until now, and later that day Ray Rice was both terminated from the Ravens and suspended indefinitely from the NFL.

-In the wake of the media covering the released footage, Janay Rice expressed that she has no intention of divorcing her now-husband and does not view herself as an abuse victim.
+In the wake of the media covering the released footage, Janay Rice expressed that she had no intention of divorcing her now-husband and did not view herself as an abuse victim.
 On Instagram, Janay wrote, "To make us relive a moment in our lives that we regret every day is a horrible thing."
 Beyond the pull to stay together for the sake of their daughter, Rayven, Janay argued that the violent night in Atlantic City was an anomaly in their relationship.
 In an interview with ESPN, she said, "As angry as I was, I knew it was something that we could move on from because I know Ray."
 She added that the violence was not one-sided; Janay was the one to initiate it, slapping Ray before he assaulted her.
-She stressed that she hopes people can see the love that the two have for one another despite one isolated incident, and how much they have grown because of it.
+She stressed her hope that people would see the love that the two have for one another despite one isolated incident, and their growth because of it.

 Media coverage and social media users expressed outrage and criticized both the NFL for not taking appropriate action and Janay Rice for staying and marrying Ray after the assault.
-Fox and Friends co-hosts Brian Kilmeade and Steve Doocy joked about taking the stairs instead of the elevator in order for incidents like this to not be documented on camera.
+Fox and Friends co-hosts Brian Kilmeade and Steve Doocy joked about taking the stairs instead of the elevator to avoid incidents like this being documented on camera.

 Beverly Gooden

 In response, domestic violence survivor Beverly Gooden posted a series of tweets detailing her own experiences with partner violence with the hashtag #WhyIStayed.
 Her aim was to shift the conversation from asking why Janay Rice stayed in the relationship to asking why Ray Rice hit her in the first place.
-The hashtag was utilized more than 100,000 times in less than two days from Gooden’s original tweets.
-The hashtag #WhyILeft was also created, with women tweeting about what enabled survivors to be able to escape from domestic violence, and was trending on Twitter that same night.
+The hashtag was utilized more than 100,000 times in less than two days following Gooden’s original tweets.
+The hashtag #WhyILeft was also created, with women tweeting about what enabled survivors to escape from domestic violence, and was trending on Twitter that same night.